Satellite-im/warp-dart/README.md

 * For Android: Gradle, which invokes the Android NDK for native builds.
   * See the documentation in android/build.gradle.
-* For iOS and MacOS: Xcode, via CocoaPods.
+* For iOS and macOS: Xcode, via CocoaPods.
   * See the documentation in ios/warp_dart.podspec.
   * See the documentation in macos/warp_dart.podspec.
 * For Linux and Windows: CMake.